drnoir/LEDFacade_Canvas_Template/README.md

 Make sure you have installed node first

 ## Updating canvas content
+upload form and upload html files.
-edit the main.js file.
-If you want to add different displays for different screens you could add screenA.js , screenB.js etc and link to those seperate scripts on the associated html pages.
-Title is a page with animation done with css.
+If you want to customise different displays for different screens you could add screenA.js , screenB.js etc and link to those seperate scripts on the associated html pages.

 ## Spec
 - index.html - Main Menu
-- Screens - Screens with setup
+- Screens - Screens with setup and form elements for loading in html content

 ## Screens (Client Side)
 - Screen A - (CSS / HTML / JS)